Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 The correct answer is **B. Deployment Environments User**.

+<mark>**Deployment Environments User:** This is the specific role designed for developers.
+It allows them to create, manage, and delete their own environments within the projects they are assigned to.
+This is the **least privilege** required for someone who only needs to provision and use environments.</mark>

 Explanation:

 **Azure Deployment Environments (ADE)** uses specific Azure Role-Based Access Control (RBAC) roles to manage permissions.
 To provision an environment, a user needs permissions at the **Project** level within the DevCenter.

-*   **Deployment Environments User:** This is the specific role designed for developers.
+*   <mark>**Deployment Environments User:** This is the specific role designed for developers.
 It allows them to create, manage, and delete their own environments within the projects they are assigned to.
-This is the **least privilege** required for someone who only needs to provision and use environments.
+This is the **least privilege** required for someone who only needs to provision and use environments.</mark>
 *   **DevCenter Project Admin (Option A):** This role has much broader permissions, including the ability to manage environment types, project settings, and mapping catalogs.
 This exceeds the "least privilege" requirement.
 *   **Contributors (Option C):** While "Contributor" is a general Azure role, it does not specifically grant the necessary permissions within the Azure Deployment Environments project structure to interact with the environment templates and resources in the intended way.
 *   **Build Administrators (Option D):** This is an Azure DevOps role.
 It manages build definitions and permissions within the pipeline, but it does not grant permissions to provision infrastructure or environments in Azure via Azure Deployment Environments.